AmberMurray/byof/README.md

 # Features

-BYOF is designed to be a mobile-friendly, food and drink finder which features truck-to-bar schedules, food safety ratings, and user reviews of their feasting experience.
+BYOF is designed to be an on-the go, food-and-drink finder which features truck-to-bar schedules, food safety ratings, and user reviews of their feasting experience.
 Users who register receive the added benefit of being able to save food trucks to their favorites list and to leave reviews about their food truck adventures.